JacekDubikowski/build-your-own-framework/readme.md

 Google.
 It simplifies the testing process, even though the tool isn't perfect.
 Please find the tutorial on how to use it [here](https://chermehdi.com/posts/compiler-testing-tutorial/).

-I introduced both approaches in the article's repository.
+I introduced both approaches in the text's repository.
 The *compile-testing* was used for "unit tests", and *integrationTest* module was used for "integration tests".

 You can find the test implementation and configuration in the *framework* subproject's files below: